-Besides being my grandpa, Glenn K Harriman was also my first trumpet teacher.
-Here is his bio from his induction to the "Columbus Musicians Hall of Fame" where he was in the inaugural class: "Harriman taught privately for 60 years and served the Columbus Public Schools for 32 years, directing bands at South High and Franklin, Starling, and Johnson Park Junior High Schools.
+My grandpa, Glenn K Harriman, was my first music teacher.
+It is hard to put into words what a musical giant he was, so here is the bio from his induction to the "Columbus Musicians Hall of Fame" where he was in the inaugural class: "Harriman taught privately for 60 years and served the Columbus Public Schools for 32 years, directing bands at South High and Franklin, Starling, and Johnson Park Junior High Schools.
 He has also served as the head of the brass department at Capital and Denison Universities and professor of trombone Otterbein and Wooster Colleges.
 For 20 years, Harriman was principal trombonist for the Columbus Symphony Orchestra.
 He has played with the Fort Riley U.S. Military and 52nd Ordinance Group Bands, as well as the Toronto Symphony, Springfield Symphony, Delta Rhythm Kings, Muscat Ramblers, Woody Herman, Vaud-Villities Orchestra, Cyndi Black Big Band, Elson LeFevre Band, among many others.
 He founded and directed the ensemble Trombones Please, has arranged for bands and harp ensembles, and recorded with Dixieland combos.
 In 1979-80, his family was chosen the Ohio Musical Family of the Year"

 Here is a recording him playing "Fantasia di Concerto" on euphonium with the Columbus Concert Band